-Be able to complete the project before or by December 31 of grant year.
+Be able to complete the project no later than December 31 of grant year.

 Demonstrate ability to successfully complete the project based on qualifications, expertise, and previous experience of staff.

-Provide updates and WPS Progress Report to the Utah Labor Commission with a fourth quarter report submitted by the last day of December of the grant year.
+Provide updates and WPS Quarterly Progress Report to the Utah Labor Commission with a fourth quarter report submitted no later than two weeks after the last day of December of the grant year.
 The Utah Labor Commission reserves the right to audit or request a progress report at any time throughout the project.

 The grantee shall be responsible for all costs and contract performances whether or not subcontractors are used.
 Current employees of the State of Utah, or any other governmental agency as well as consultant affiliates of the Utah Labor Commission may not participate as subcontractors.